Audit Events

 Auditing occurs on a per node basis: each node captures its own events, and saves the records in its own log file.
 When inspection is required of events that were audited within a specific time period, the user can request export of the corresponding log files.
 Capella duly gathers the files, and makes them available within a single compressed file, which can be downloaded by the user.

-Auditing is available to databases with an Enterprise Service Plan.
+Auditing is available to clusters with an Enterprise Support Plan.

 Filterable and Non-Filterable Events